 "It is a good practice for employers to refrain from looking at pictures of candidates during the initial hiring process.
 That protects both the organisation and the employee from potential discrimination claims," Kenny explains.

 Using a headshot on social media is also a case-by-case matter.
 LinkedIn is one of the most important places for professionals to use headshots, he says, as are professional and company websites "that showcase the employee to the public."

-Uploading a formalized headshot on popular platforms like Facebook, Twitter, Instagram, and Snapchat could be important if you use those sites for branding or in a professional capacity, but "there is some flexibility depending on the brand, culture and social media strategy of the company," Kenny continues.
+Uploading a formalised headshot on popular platforms like Facebook, Twitter, Instagram, and Snapchat could be important if you use those sites for branding or in a professional capacity, but "there is some flexibility depending on the brand, culture and social media strategy of the company," Kenny continues.

 "Many startups, especially in the tech or creative space might prefer candid photos instead of professional ones, however, these decisions should be thoughtful.
-Current employees using social media platforms as part of their work responsibilities should defer to their particular organization’s stance on professional headshots vs. personal photos and social media usage," he explains.
+Current employees using social media platforms as part of their work responsibilities should defer to their particular organisation’s stance on professional headshots vs. personal photos and social media usage," he explains.